 THE CARBONARO EFFECT is a reality series featuring actor and illusionist Michael Carbonaro performing tricks in front of unsuspecting folks, and then convincing them that what they're seeing is real.
 Hidden cameras capture the magician posing as a sales clerk, a doctor in training, a car wash attendant, and other roles.
 As he works at each "job," Carbonaro plays his tricks on the people he's interacting with.
 After each stunned reaction, Carbonaro continues to perform his job as usual, often offering seemingly rational, commonsense explanations for the phenomena.
 As a result, some people actually begin to believe that what they're seeing is genuine.

-Follows the exploits Mike Rowe as he performs various dirty and dangerous jobs around the USA.
+Follows the exploits of Mike Rowe as he performs various dirty and dangerous jobs around the USA.